 This project will plant trees to combat environmental degradation and facilitate improved health status among school children and the community.
-The intention is to sustain and improve environmental stewardship, increase knowledge on tree planting & management among the school, children, their parents and guardians so we can value trees as a community asset.
+The intention is to sustain and improve environmental stewardship, increase knowledge on tree planting & management among the school, children, their parents and guardians so we can value trees and gardens as a community asset.
 This will also increase knowledge in addressing environmental issues through tree planting exercises and awareness workshops.

 Learning about and looking after the environment will become a normal part of student education.
 This will continue to have an impact as children complete school and start working in various professions; they will continue to care for the environment in whichever walk of life they choose and ensure that their work always has a positive impact on Mother Nature.
 By the completion of this project we will have planted at least 100,000 trees and conducted 100 tree planting workshops across Kisumu.